 - What Are the Most Important Ratings to Look at When Determining Air Compressor Capacity?

 What Is SCFM?

 Standard cubic feet per minute measures the flow rate of gas under standard pressure and temperature conditions.
-The accepted standards of temperature and pressure are 68 degrees Fahrenheit and 36 percent humidity at sea level.
+The accepted standard values for temperature and pressure are 68 degrees Fahrenheit and 36 percent humidity at sea level.

-Pressure varies inversely with SCFM, so if your PSI is 120, your SCFM will be higher than if your PSI is 80.
+Pressure varies inversely with SCFM, so if your PSI is 120, your SCFM will be lower than if your PSI is 80.